 Liberty University, located in Lynchburg, VA, was founded by the well-known televangelist Jerry Falwell.
 As one of the globe’s largest Christian universities, it began offering distance programs in 1985.
 To date, the school has one of the most extensive online campuses.

 You will also be required to complete a series of general education credits, including those in subjects like Bible studies, theology, and Christian worldview.
-If you already have credits from another university, not to worry—Liberty will transfer in up to 75% of your undergraduate credits from accredited programs.
+If you already have credits from another university, do not worry—Liberty will transfer up to 75% of your undergraduate credits from accredited programs.
 With a commitment to affordability, Liberty hasn’t raised its tuition costs since 2016.
 Plus, you can get all the books you need for your classes at no cost!

 Grand Canyon University

 Average Net Price

 Grand Canyon University is a private, for-profit Christian university located in Phoenix, AZ.
 The school has more than 70,000 online students, making it the largest Christian university in the world.

 Despite the school’s large size, it remains one of the best places to earn an education in information systems security.
 The Bachelor of Science in Information Technology: Cyber Security degree program from Grand Canyon prepares students for careers working with computer-based information systems.
 You’ll learn everything you need to know about user and data security as you engage in your coursework.